bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 A 'Basket' entity holds a list of 'Product' entities.
 What happens if ``basket.getProducts().remove(..)`` is called?

--  orphan remove enabled: the product is removed from the list of referenced products even if the entity is reloaded or refreshed.
+-  orphan removal enabled: the product is removed from the list of referenced products even if the entity is reloaded or refreshed.

--  orphan remove disabled: the product stays in the list of referenced products if the entity is reloaded or refreshed.
+-  orphan removal disabled: the product stays in the list of referenced products if the entity is reloaded or refreshed.

 .. |image0| image:: /_images/persistence/button-add.png